MEF-GIT/MEF-LSO-Sonata-SDK/README.md

 *  [API Developer Guide: Quote Management](https://wiki.mef.net/download/attachments/75990189/Quote%20%20API%20Developer%20Guide.docx?api=v2) This document is a working draft and is subject to change.
 *  [API Developer Guide: Product Order Management](https://wiki.mef.net/download/attachments/75990189/Product%20Ordering%20API%20Developer%20%20Guide.docx?api=v2) This document is a working draft and is subject to change.
 *  [API Developer Guide: Product Inventory Management](https://wiki.mef.net/download/attachments/75990189/Product%20Inventory%20Technical%20Specification.docx?api=v2) This document is a working draft and is subject to change.

+## Questions and Feedback
+Questions and Feedback should be directed to LSO-Sonata@mef.net.
+All artifacts included in this repository have line numbers.
+When referring to specific content in any of these artifacts, please quote the line numbers to which you are referring.

 # Disclaimer & Copyright